wireservice/agate/docs/tutorial.rst

     # TODO: Computation example here

-For efficiencies sake, journalism allows you to perform several computations at once.
+For efficiencies sake, agate allows you to perform several computations at once.

 .. code-block:: python